Optimal strong approximation for quadrics over $\mathbb{F}_q[t]$: Bounds on the exponential sums

-We will obtain Lemma~\ref{lem:S1bound} using the function-field analogue of the Weil bound on Kloosterman and Sali\'e sums, whose proof we sketch in the following. \begin{lemma}[Weil bound] Suppose $m,n,c\in\mathbb{F}_q[t]$, $c\neq 0$, and $\theta\in\{0,1\}$.
+as required. \end{proof} We will obtain Proposition~\ref{lem:S1bound} using the function-field analogue of the Weil bound on Kloosterman and Sali\'e sums, whose proof we sketch in the following. \begin{lemma} Suppose $m,n,c\in\mathbb{F}_q[t]$, $c\neq 0$, and $\theta\in\{0,1\}$.
 Then

 \end{lemma} \begin{proof} By a standard computation as in Lemma~\ref{lem:multiplicative}, we may reduce to when $c$ is a prime power $\varpi^{k}$.
 Furthermore, we may assume that $\varpi\nmid mn$; otherwise we have Ramanujan sums which may be explicitly computed as in the case of integers and shown to satisfy the above bound (see equations (3.1)-(3.3) of~\cite{MR2061214} for usual Ramanujan sums).\\ \\ First, note that when $k=1$, then this is the Weil bound on Kloosterman sums over the finite field $\mathcal{O}/(\varpi)$.
 This is a consequence of Theorem 10 of~\cite{Kowalski:expsums}.
 For Sali\'e sums, it is a consequence of Theorem 2.19 of \textit{loc.cit}.
 We may therefore assume that $k\geq 2$.\\